-Last week, Ward again shared his training with us, this time detailing two full weeks of what has been an accelerated, 7-week buildup to the London Marathon on Oct.
-4. And while the structure of his training looks quite similar, the differences are revealing and instructive.
+Last September, Ward again shared his training with us, this time detailing two full weeks of what had been an accelerated, 7-week buildup to the London Marathon on Oct.
+4. And while the structure of his training looked quite similar, the differences were revealing and instructive.

 Stuff That Stays

-Ward is also doing quite similar workouts this fall, including mile repeats and even longer intervals like 3×2 miles and 2×3 miles + 2.
-And he’s cranking out long runs that ratchet up the pace to finish with 4–5 miles at marathon speed.
+Ward workouts looked quite similar in the fall as well, including mile repeats and even longer intervals like 3×2 miles and 2×3 miles + 2.
+And he was cranking out long runs that ratcheted up the pace to finish with 4–5 miles at marathon speed.

 Stuff That’s Different

-What is noticeably different this time are Ward’s recovery-run paces.
-Last spring, 5 weeks out from the marathon was pretty late in his race-specific training, and he was feeling the gains in strength and speed.
+What is noticeably different in the fall was Ward’s recovery-run paces.
+In the spring of 2020, 5 weeks out from the marathon was pretty late in his race-specific training, and he was feeling the gains in strength and speed.
 He reported the majority of his “easy” days in the 5:40 range, even dipping down to 5:20 on days that he was “floating.”

-This time around, he’s only a few weeks into marathon training, still building that reserve of strength — and his recovery times show it.
-He doesn’t tell us his pace for many of these days, but when he does, he’s running 20–30 or more seconds slower per mile on the same runs.
-Even for Ward, this is instructive.
+Before London, he was only a few weeks into marathon training, still building that reserve of strength — and his recovery times showed it.
+He didn’t tell us his pace for many of these days, but when he did, he was running 20–30 or more seconds slower per mile on the same runs.
+Even for Ward, this was instructive.
 “Recovery days become a good gauge for me,” he says.
 “I don’t try to hit a time, but by running by feel and seeing my time I can gauge fitness.”